Bastl34/websiteChangeListener/Readme.md

   * enter a url to watch
   * open website in chrome (or another browser) and find the xpath of the element to watch
   * you can use the developer tools and pick an item on the website (and right click copy xpath)
+  * as an alternative: you can use a query selector
 * enter `mail` credentials for your smtp mail service (like gmail)
   * if you are using gmail: enable usage for less secure apps in gmail